netabay/itu-workshop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

 ## Development server
+NOTE: Because this project uses libraries you need to build these before you serve the application for the first time.
+You can do this by running `npm run prestart`

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` (which builds the libraries for you) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding